unifralabs/solidity-now/how-it-works/README.md

 *NOTICE: The doc is still WIP🚧🚧.*

-*NOTICE: The purpose of this report is to introduce the how `Solidity Now` works.
+*NOTICE: The purpose of this report is to introduce how  `Solidity Now` works.
 Due to the limitations of our testing methods and knowledge, it may contain some misleading or error information.
 If you have any suggestions or opinions, please kindly report them in the issue section.*